-Don’t Ignore!
-All things about Sitemap – the most crucial factor of your e-commerce website
+Don’t Ignore Sitemap – the most crucial factors of your eCommerce

 If you are interested in creating an e-commerce website, or you have built one already, you might have heard about the term “sitemap”.
 Sitemaps do not help boost search traffic all at once, but they provide a layout of the webpage.
 This assists search engines in navigating through your site more easily, which results in improved SEO rankings.